Specific expectations of interns

 Exclusion from school

 If in the judgement of the mentor, head teacher or principal the intern is not fulfilling the expectations of an early-career teacher, the principal may choose to terminate the internship.
-Such a decision will be made with the advice and support of the faculty's director of professional experience.
+Such a decision will be made with the advice and support of the school's director of professional experience.
 Aside from exceptional circumstances, termination of an internship will generally have been preceded by a process for students in need of additional support, including clear communication of all concerns and instigation of a remediation plan and timetable (pdf, 84kB).

 Generally, if an intern, for any reason, is asked to leave a school, she/he will fail the internship and will be required to ‘show cause’ for continuation in the course.
 Grounds for exclusion would include: